 Windows, external doors and joinery

 Repair category 2

-Notes The double glazed window units have no trickle vents fitted and are more than twenty five years old.
-There is some weathering to the external timbers.
+Notes Some of the windows are in excess of thirty years old and these windows may be approaching the end of their normal life expectancy.
+Some windows may be in excess of twenty years old.
+There is some incomplete rubber sealant surrounding some glazing.
+Some windows are not equipped with trickle vents.
 Double glazed units deteriorate as they age and can fail at any time.
 Opening mechanisms and seals can be particularly prone to unexpected failure.